Other Treatments for Scoliosis

 Special strengthening exercises may improve spinal deformity and reduce the progress of spinal curve in adolescents.

 The use of a brace depends on the child's age and scoliosis.
 It does not work with every child.
 Evidence is also mixed on whether it is helpful.
-A brace may help curves that are greater than 20° to 25° and less than 40º to 50°.
-It may also help those that have gotten worse by more than 10°.
+A brace may help curves that are greater than 20 to 25 degrees and less than 40 to 50 degrees.
+It may also help those that have gotten worse by more than 10 degrees.
 It may only be helpful in children who are still growing.
 Braces may not improve the current degree of curve, but they may prevent the curve from getting worse and needing surgery.

 Your child will be asked to wear the brace for 16 to 23 hours a day.
 Exercises will also be given to help maintain lung function.

 It can be awkward to wear these braces.
 Many adolescents do not like to look different from their peers.
 Call the doctor if your child is having a hard time adjusting to the brace.